Five preconditions for good differentiation

 Calculation exercises: buying clothes and calculating reductions.

-Listening comprehension: documentary about the designer Gauthier
+Listening comprehension: a documentary about the designer Gauthier

 The second lesson plan combines linguistic learning goals with mathematical learning goals.
 It provides more context and allows students to work at their own pace.